Academic Tech Tools

 The Technology Test Kitchen (TTK), created by Academic Outreach and Innovation (AOI) and newly relocated from Holland 150 to The Spark 102, is designed to help staff and faculty try out the latest educational technologies in a supportive environment.
 Since its inception in 2015 faculty have explored such tools as 3-D printers, Google Cardboard, cell-phone videos, lecture capture technologies, quick-response systems, virtual and augmented reality, and more.

 A variety of Technology Trainings are held in the TTK.
-Please visit Trainings, Workshops, and Tutorials to learn more.
+Please visit Trainings and Workshops to learn more.

 In addition, members of the AOI Learning Innovations team staff the Technology Test Kitchen M-F, 8-5, and faculty and staff with questions about teaching and educational technologies are invited to stop by.
 Stop by Starbucks for a cup of coffee and come on up and see what’s happening.